saleemsiddiqui-java1/augmented-virtual-reality/README.md

-# AugmentedReality2
+# Augmented-Virtual-Reality

 Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
 Make WebVR with HTML and Entity-Component.
-Works on Vive, Rift, desktop, mobile platforms.

-Click and drag on desktop.
-Open it on a smartphone and use the device motion sensors.
-Or [plug in a VR headset](https://webvr.rocks)!

 ## Getting Started